AmmarAlzureiqi/zyumn.ai/README.md

-# zyumn.ai - Simulations of Randomness, Chaos, and Fractals
+# zyumn.ai - Simulations of Randomness and Chaos

 Welcome to **zyumn.ai**!
 This project showcases a variety of interactive simulations focused on **statistical simulations, randomness, and chaos theory**.
 Our goal is to visually demonstrate complex mathematical and computational concepts, allowing users to explore randomness and chaos through different models and simulations.